zwily/typus/doc/contribute.markdown

 - **Fork the project** - Fork the project <http://github.com/fesplugas/typus> and make it better.
 - **Tell everybody about Typus** - Blog about **Typus**, give talks about **Typus**.
 Let us know and we'll link back to you as well.

-### Upcoming features (ToDo List)

-There's no a date for this new features, but are things which I'd like to see in **Typus** in the near future.

-- Search in multiple models.
-- Nested models.
-- Contextual content depending on the logged user.

 ## Contributors

 - Laia Gargallo (Lover and tea provider) <http://azotacalles.net/>